 #

-Can we have two classes with the same name in multiple packages ?
+Can we have two classes with the same name in code ?

 Yes, we can.
-However, we can't import both classes in the same file using two import statements.
-We will have to fully qualify one of the class names (the one which is not imported) if you really need to reference both of them.
+However, we can't import both classes using two import statements.
+We will have to fully qualify one of the class names (the one which is not imported) if we really need to reference both of them.

 #